THE CAPITAL STACK PLATFORM™

 – lack of investor readiness

 Investors evaluate opportunities quickly.
-If a company cannot be assessed clearly, it is rejected early, often before any meaningful engagement takes place.
+If a company cannot be assessed clearly, it is rejected early.

 To understand how investors evaluate companies in detail, see Investor Readiness: What It Means and How Founders Get There.